omvyas2/Snacksetc/USER_GUIDE.md

 ### For Users
 - ✅ View all lists you're a member of
 - ✅ Join lists using a 6-character code
-- ✅ Add items from the product database (50+ products)
+- ✅ Add items from the product database
-- ✅ Mark items as purchased with checkboxes
-- ✅ Add favorite products for quick access
-- ✅ Add comments/notes to items
 - ✅ See who else is active on the list
 - ✅ Real-time updates when others edit